tapule/issyos-md/README.md

 ## Thanks
 I am learning from giants:
 - Locomalito & Grizor87 for such a great game.
-- Andy Grind, Michael Moffitt, Sik, Stephane Dallongeville, Matt Phillips, Mun, GeorgePrescott, ...
+- Mun, GeorgePrescott, Paspallas, Andy Grind, Michael Moffitt, Sik, Stephane Dallongeville, Matt Phillips,...
-- All the guys in the Spanish Megadrive telegram group.
+- All the guys in the Spanish Megadrive telegram groups.
 You rock!!
 - ...

 ## Tools used